ehlesp/smallab-k8s-pve-guide/README.md

 ## Intended audience

-In general, anyone with some background in Linux and virtual machines with an interest in Kubernetes.
-More broadly, anyone with the need or the curiosity to run Kubernetes on a single capable-enough consumer-grade computer.
+Anyone with some background in Linux and virtual machines having an interest in Kubernetes.
+Also, those with the need or the curiosity to run Kubernetes on a single capable-enough consumer-grade computer.

 ## Goals